 WISCONSIN SCHOOL PERFORMANCE REPORT (SPR)

 The Wisconsin School Performance Report (SPR) was created in 1991 with the passage of State Statute 115.38.
 For many years SPR served as the state's annual public school report card, and represented what at the time was the department's most comprehensive resource for data on school performance and student achievement.
 The School Performance Report law pre-dates the School and School District Accountability Report Card Law, the School and School District Report Cards, as well as the WISEdash Public Portal.
 These have replaced the SPR reporting requirement.
 Also the DPI no longer has any federal reporting requirements for topics in the SPR data collection.
-For these reasons DPI ceased the data collection specifically dedicated to SPR, and primarily utilizes the WISEdata student data collection to fulfil state and federal reporting requirements.
+For these reasons DPI ceased the data collection specifically dedicated to SPR, and primarily utilizes the WISEdata student data collection to fulfill state and federal reporting requirements.

 The SPR-related information and links below are provided for historical context.
 Also included is the text of a notice sent to school districts in May, 2019, informing them that the SPR data collection would no longer be required.